nagaoka-thiago/amazon-clone/README.md

 **Delete User**
 ----
-  Returns json data about a single user deleted in database.
+  Deletes a single user from database.

 * **URL**